nxp-mcuxpresso/mcuxsdk-examples/demo_apps/pwm/pwm_fault/readme.md

 # pwm_fault

 ## Overview
-This demo application demonstrates the EflexPWM fault demo.
+This demo application demonstrates the FlexPWM fault protection.
-This application demonstrates the pulse with modulation function of EflexPWM module.
+This application demonstrates the pulse width modulation function of FlexPWM module.
 It outputs the PWM to control the intensity of the LED.
-PWM shut down when a fault signal is detected on the CMP output.
+PWM shuts down when a fault signal is detected on the CMP output.
 One input of CMP, other input is from internal DAC.

 ## Supported Boards